Xavier Becerra: Tenure

 Becerra was appointed assistant to the speaker of the House for the 110th Congress.
-He won his bid to succeed John Larson as Vice-Chair in the 111th Congress, defeating Marcy Kaptur of Ohio by a vote of 175–67.

-Becerra successfully ran for a second term as Vice-Chair in 2011 to serve during the 112th Congress.
+He won his bid to succeed John Larson as vice chair in the 111th Congress, defeating Marcy Kaptur of Ohio by a vote of 175–67.
+Becerra successfully ran for a second term as vice chair in 2011 to serve during the 112th Congress.
+He served as chair of the House Democratic Caucus from 2013 to 2017.